 Improvements are coming to Elie Wiesel Park.
-The park design will be determined through the community engagement process and is proposed to include upgraded pathways, improved lighting, seating areas, playground improvements and more.
+The park design will be determined through the community engagement process and is proposed to include upgraded pathways and lighting, playground improvements, new seating areas, a new basketball half-court and a new outdoor fitness area.

 • Winter 2023/2024: Hire a design team